Alfred E. Bates: Early life

-Alfred Elliott Bates was born near Monroe, Michigan on July 15, 1840, a son of Alfred Gould Bates and Elizabeth Ann (Elliott) Bates, who was known as Ann.
+Alfred Elliott Bates was born near Monroe, Michigan, on July 15, 1840, a son of Alfred Gould Bates and Elizabeth Ann (Elliott) Bates, who was known as Ann.
 He attended the schools of Monroe and Canandaigua Academy in Canandaigua, New York.
 In May 1861, Bates enlisted in the Union Army for the American Civil War, joining Monroe's Smith Guards, which organized and trained at an encampment in Adrian, Michigan.
 The unit was subsequently mustered into federal service as Company A, 4th Michigan Infantry Regiment.

 In September 1861, Bates was appointed to the United States Military Academy by U.S. Representative Fernando C. Beaman.
 He graduated in 1865 ranked 17th of 68, and received his commission as a second lieutenant of Cavalry.
 During his academy years, Bates was one of Elizabeth Bacon's suitors, but she married George Armstrong Custer in 1864.
+Among his classmates who became general officers were Charles W. Raymond, John Patten Story, George H. Burton, and Samuel Meyers Mills Jr. Among his classmates who did not become general officers was Henry B. Ledyard Jr.

 Start of career

 Bates was initially assigned to the 2nd Cavalry Regiment, and he received promotion to first lieutenant in October 1865.
-He performed frontier duty with his regiment at Fort Dodge, Kansas from November 1865 to June 1866 and Fort Wallace, Kansas from June to September 1866.
+He performed frontier duty with his regiment at Fort Dodge, Kansas, from November 1865 to June 1866 and Fort Wallace, Kansas, from June to September 1866.
 He served as the regimental quartermaster from September 1866 to May 1867, and regimental adjutant from May 1867 to January 1869.
 In January 1869, Bates was promoted to captain, and performed frontier and scouting duty at Fort McPherson, Nebraska until August 1869.

 From August 1869 to September 1873, Bates was an instructor of Cavalry tactics at West Point.
 He was a member of the army's Board for Compiling Cavalry Tactics from October 1872 to June 1873.
-After a leave of absence, Bates was on frontier duty with his regiment at Camp Brown, Wyoming from March 1874 to March 1875.
-This posting included a skirmish against the northern Arapaho on July 4, 1874, and one against the Sioux in the mountains of Sweetwater County, Wyoming on July 13, 1874.
+After a leave of absence, Bates was on frontier duty with his regiment at Camp Brown, Wyoming, from March 1874 to March 1875.
+This posting included a skirmish against the northern Arapaho on July 4, 1874, and one against the Sioux in the mountains of Sweetwater County, Wyoming, on July 13, 1874.
 He was promoted to major in the U.S. Army Pay Department on March 3, 1875.